Alfresco/tutorials/docs/contract-management/setting-up-rules.md

 Let’s put your rules to the test.

-Upload any document into the “Contracts” and check if it was put into “New” as a Contract.
+Upload any document into the “Contracts” folder and check if it was put into “New” as a Contract.

 If it is stored as a Contract it will have all properties listed on the right side of the screen when you open the document preview.